-Control: Spray or dust (spray is preferred) spruce trees in late April or early May with malathion (9a, or 9b, or 9c), or nicotine sulfate and soap (10a), or nicotine sulfate and oil (10b), or lindane (8a, or 8b, or 8c).
+Control: Spray or dust (spray is preferred) spruce trees in late April or early May with BHC (2b, 2a, or 2c), or lindane (8a, or 8b, or 8c).
 When aphids occur on Douglas fir, treat with the same materials as given for spruce.
 If practical, remove and destroy the galls on spruce before they open in July.

-Note: Do not plant common blue, Colorado blue, Sitka, or Englemann spruce in the same planting with Douglas fir.
+Note: Do not plant Colorado blue, Sitka, or Englemann spruce in the same planting with Douglas fir.
 This will help control Cooley spruce gall aphid on spruce.